Centipede Knifefish

 Description

-The Centipede Knifefish has a flat long body, fuller and somewhat cylindrical towards the head but terminates in a thin point at the rear.
+The Centipede Knifefish can reach up to 8.25 inches (21cm) and has a lifespan of 15 years.
+Its has a flat long body, fuller and somewhat cylindrical towards the head but terminating in a thin point at the rear.
 It has no dorsal fin but does have an extremely long anal fin starting near the pectoral fin area.
 This fin can move in an undulating forward or backward motion.
-It is tan to light brown with irregular 'zig zag' type dark bands.
-True to its name when you combine the bands on the body with the "feet" that show up on the anal fin, the result is a pattern that resembles a centipede.
+It is tan to light brown with irregular ‘zig zag’ type dark bands.
+True to its name when you combine the bands on the body with the “feet” that show up on the anal fin, the result is a pattern that resembles a centipede.

 This fish also has an electric organ which allows it to generate a very weak electric field around its body.
 The field helps with a variety of things such as identifying objects in the water, gives it spatial orientation, helps it to navigate, and helps it identify food.
 Males use an electric 'stereotyped' communication to court females.